CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-LOG-ANALYTICS.md

    ![ws name.](media/wiw.png)

-2. Type *Log Analytics Workspace* in the search bar a click on **Log Analytics Workspace** from the suggestions.
+2. Type *Log Analytics Workspace* in the search bar and click on **Log Analytics Workspace** from the suggestions.

    ![ws name.](media/wiw1.png)